Kruger Park Safari

 Experience a Kruger Park Safari in South Africa’s premier inland tourism destination.
 Viewing game and immersing yourself in the wilderness are some of the most sought-after and enriching experiences that South Africa has to offer.
 And there is no better way to intimately discover the bush than to walk through it.
 In the iconic Kruger National Park, 147 species of mammals exist – more than any other African wildlife area – alongside 517 bird species, 114 different types of reptile,etc

-Type Guided safari Location Kruger National Park, South Africa Group size 2 or more Duration 5 days- 4 nights Grading Easy Day Stages Two early morning walks-3-4 hours Distance About 6- 8 hours slow walking Terrain Game drives and bush walking Accommodation Kruger Park chalets Meals Included Cost Available on request Dates Whole year
+Type Guided safari Location Kruger National Park, South Africa Group size 2 or more Duration 5 days- 4 nights Grading Easy Day Stages Two early morning walks-3-4 hours Distance About 6- 8 hours slow walking Terrain Game drives and bush walking Accommodation Kruger Park chalets Meals Included Cost From R25 000 per person Dates Whole year

 The Kruger National Park is world renowned for its vast savannahs and incredible biodiversity with large herds of plains game and high numbers of predator species.
 You will explore this rich African reserve in an open safari vehicle over five days with opportunity to see the “Big 5” of Africa as well as a vast variety of bird and smaller animal species.
 Your experienced guide will explain the habits and interesting behaviour of animals on daily morning and afternoon drives.
 Included in this package is a night drive to find the less seen nocturnal cat species and other rare animals like the porcupine, aardvark or owls.
 You will have the opportunity to do a morning guided morning walk with a park ranger to see animals on foot, an experience not to be missed.